pantheon-systems/documentation/source/content/guides/style-guide/04-components.md

 integration: [--]
 ---

-Our site uses "components" to standardize formatting (such as callouts) or add functionality (such as downloading files).
+Our site uses Gatsby components to standardize formatting (such as callouts) or add functionality (such as downloading files).

 ## Callouts